 Following diagram shows the Network elements capturing Usage data and sending Raw UDRs to the Mediation System and finally to the Billing System for rating and billing.

-As mentioned above, A CDR keeps usage detail along with various other useful information.
+As mentioned above, a CDR keeps usage details along with various other useful information.
 Below are the most important attributes of a CDR:

 Calling Party (A number) .